Zplusdragon/CION_ReIDZoo/README.md

 <div align="center"><img src="assets/performance.jpg" width="550"></div>

+## CION-AL(Dataset)

+CION-AL is a large-scale person re-identification pre-training dataset with almost accurate identity labels.
+In constructing the CION-AL dataset, we utilize our proposed progressive identity correlation seeking strategy to tag the images in LUPerson-NL with more accurate identity labels.
+It contains 3,898,086 images of 246,904 identities totally.

+To obtain the CION-AL dataset, please download and sign the license agreement (CION_AL_License.pdf) and send it to jlongzuo@hust.edu.cn or cgao@hust.edu.cn .
+Once the procedure is approved, the download link will be sent to your email.

-## CION
+## CION(Pre-train)

 CION is our proposed **C**ross-video **I**dentity-c**O**rrelating pre-trai**N**ing framework for person re-identification.
 By utilizing our CION to pre-train the models, it is easier to learn identity-invariant representations for person re-identification.

-Now, we introduce the guidelines of how to pre-train the models from scratch, and how to fine-tune the pre-trained models based on TransReID, MGN (supervised ReID) and C-Contrast (unsupervised ReID).
+Now, we introduce the guidelines of how to pre-train the models from scratch.

 ### Dataset Prepare